-Therefore, Usain Bolt must be human.
+Therefore, Usain Bolt is human.

-Here, if the necessary condition is accepted as valid, it facilitates deductive reasoning, as either the condition is met and the concept is upheld, or it is not.
+Here, if the necessary condition is accepted as valid (Usain Bolt's retirement aside), it facilitates deductive reasoning, as either the condition is met and the concept is upheld, or it is not.
 However, while being human is a necessary condition for winning the Olympic gold medal in the 100m, it is not a sufficient condition, as not all humans are Olympic champions.
 Indeed, a sufficient condition is one that, when met, guarantees that the concept or definition applies.
 For example, consider the following scenario: